Kreisler: Liebesleid (For Cello)

 Here now are the links to download the sheet music cello parts of the different versions.
 For the piano part, any standard violin accompaniment part can be used (available on imslp.org)

-And here is an audio “play-along” file of the piano accompaniment of which several can be found on YouTube:
+And here is a downloadable audio “play-along” file of the piano accompaniment of which several can be found on YouTube.
+A two-bar introduction has been added so that we can know when to start playing: